-- 9) The proposal does not prejudice the satisfactory development of a wider area. - 4.4.7386 This policy deals with new residential development on garden land.
-Residential development in this policy is defined as excluding 1) House extensions and outbuildings; 2) Subdivision of original dwelling with additional units on the same or similar footprint; 3) Redevelopment of flats for higher intensity development or conversion of a house/s for flats where the original private residential garden land is retained for private communal garden use; 4) Development of garage sites adjacent and/or to the rear of existing private residential gardens. - 4.4.7487 Residential development of garden land is a component of the overall housing land supply in the Borough, and this will continue to be the case through the plan period.
+- 8) The development provides biodiversity net gain wherever possible, and would not have an adverse impact on biodiversity in terms of the fragmentation of blocks of gardens, which as a unit or in association with adjacent green space are deemed to make an important contribution to biodiversity and contribute to the green network; and - 9) The proposal does not prejudice the satisfactory development of a wider area. - 4.4.88 This policy deals with new residential development on garden land.
+Residential development in this policy is defined as excluding 1) house extensions and outbuildings; 2) subdivision of original dwelling with additional units on the same or similar footprint; 3) redevelopment of flats for higher intensity development or conversion of a house/s for flats where the original private residential garden land is retained for private communal garden use; 4) development of garage sites adjacent and/or to the rear of existing private residential gardens. - 4.4.89 Residential development of garden land is a component of the overall housing land supply in the Borough, and this will continue to be the case through the plan period.
 However, such developments can give rise to particular tensions, and, if not designed sensitively, can fundamentally change the character of a local area and worsen the quality of life of local residents.
 It is therefore important to have a policy to ensure that developments can make a positive contribution to the character of an area.
-This accords with the NPPF, which states that it is important to plan positively for the achievement of high quality and inclusive design for all development, and that permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions. - 4.4.7588 Private90 residential garden land is defined as: - Land within the curtilage91 of a residential building(s); and/or - Land where the previous lawful use was for private residential garden. - 4.4.7689 The NPPF identifies that design policies should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings and the local area more generally.
-Policy H10-H11 includes a number of criteria which provide further detail regarding the matters which will be considered when assessing whether a proposal for residential development in garden land makes a positive contribution to the character of an area.
+This accords with the NPPF, which states that it is important to plan positively for the achievement of high quality and inclusive design for all development, and that permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions. - 4.4.90 Private90 residential garden land is defined as: - Land within the curtilage91 of a residential building(s); and/or - Land where the previous lawful use was for private residential garden. - 4.4.91 The NPPF identifies that design policies should concentrate on guiding the overall scale, density, massing, height, landscape, layout, materials and access of new development in relation to neighbouring buildings and the local area more generally.
+Policy H11 includes a number of criteria which provide further detail regarding the matters which will be considered when assessing whether a proposal for residential development in garden land makes a positive contribution to the character of an area.
 These criteria include that a proposal should have a layout which integrates with the surrounding area with regard to the built up coverage of each plot.
-This particular aspect could include the consideration of the plot widths and lengths of existing properties. - 4.4.7790 Policy H10-H11 includes reference to high quality materials and elevational details, which where appropriate should be distinctive and/or
+This particular aspect could include the consideration of the plot widths and lengths of existing properties. - 4.4.92 Policy H11 includes reference to high quality materials and elevational details, which where appropriate should be distinctive and/or complementary; there may be instances where the existing prevailing vernacular is poor and a contrasting contemporary style would be an improvement.
+There will be instances, therefore, where a modern innovative design that complements the surrounding area will be acceptable.